 Approximately 15–20% of people with MG may suffer from something known as a ‘myasthenic crisis.’
 This is a medical emergency in which the patient becomes unable to breathe due to muscle weakness in the chest.

 What Causes Myasthenia Gravis?

-Myasthenia gravis is an autoimmune disorder, meaning that the immune system becomes confused and begins to attack the body’s tissues.
+Myasthenia gravis is an autoimmune disorder, meaning the immune system becomes confused and begins to attack the body’s healthy tissues.
 In the case of MG, the immune system attacks the space between the nerve cells and the muscles.
 This area is known as the neuromuscular junction (NMJ).

 In healthy people, the NMJ is where nerve cells stimulate the muscles to contract.
 They do this by releasing a neurotransmitter called acetylcholine.
 Acetylcholine travels across the NMJ and binds with receptors on the muscles.